Adversarial Torn-paper Codes: Error-Correcting Torn-paper Codes

 Our goal in this section is to show how to adjust~\cref{cnst:torn-gray} in order to produce $t$-error single-strand torn-paper codes.
 We first explain the main ideas of the required modifications.
 Let $\bfz = \enc[cnst:torn-gray](\bfx)\in \code{cnst:torn-gray}(n)$ (encoded with \cref{alg:torn-gray-encode}) and let $\cU\in \cB\cT_{\lmin}^{\lmax}(\bfz;t)$ be an $(\lmin,\lmax)$-segmentation of some word $\bfz'$, where $d_H(\bfz,\bfz')\leq t$.
 The main task of the noiseless decoder of $\code{cnst:torn-gray}(n)$ was to first calculate the index, and thus the location in $\bfz$, of every segment $\bfu\in \cU$.
 However, in the presence of errors, calculating the index of a segment $\bfu\in \cU$ based on the first (perhaps partial) occurrence of an encoded index within $\bfu$ might result with the misplacement of all the (perhaps partial) information blocks $\bfy_i$ that are contained in $\bfu$.
 Hence, a more careful approach is necessary for index decoding.

 Before presenting our construction for $t$-error single-strand torn-paper codes, we introduce several additional required definitions.
 For a string $\bfu$, define $\cT_{\lmin}^+(\bfu)$ to be the multiset of non-overlapping $\lmin$-segments of $\bfu$, where the last segment is of length $\ell$, $\lmin\leq \ell < 2\lmin$.
 A segment $\bfw\in \cT_{\lmin}^+(\bfu)$ is called \emph{A-decodable} if, informally, \cref{alg:decode-index-lmin} returns (perhaps erroneous) output when given $\bfw$ as input.
-More formally, if $\bfw$ satisfies one of the following conditions. \begin{enumerate} \item $\bfw$ either contains a unique complete occurrence of $10^{f(n)}1$, or it doesn't contain complete occurrences but contains a cyclic occurrence (i.e., has a suffix~$\bfu$ and prefix~$\bfv$ such that $\bfu\circ \bfv = 10^{f(n)}1$; if $\lmin<\abs*{\bfw}<2\lmin$, require instead that either the $\lmin$-prefix or the $\lmin$-suffix of $\bfw$ contain a cylcic occurrence).
+More formally, if $\bfw$ satisfies one of the following conditions. \begin{enumerate} \item $\bfw$ either contains a unique complete occurrence of $10^{f(n)}1$, or it doesn't contain complete occurrences but contains a cyclic occurrence (if $\lmin<\abs*{\bfw}<2\lmin$, require instead that either the $\lmin$-prefix or the $\lmin$-suffix of $\bfw$ contain a cyclic occurrence).

 \item $\bfw$ contains precisely two complete occurrences of $10^{f(n)}1$, and there exist a unique pair of occurrences (either complete or complete-to-suffix/prefix) whose locations are at distance precisely $\lmin$.
 Recall that $\bfw$ cannot contain more than two complete occurrences of $10^{f(n)}1$, except in the presence of errors, hence those cases can safely be discarded (see \cref{thm:torn-single-sub-1} in the proof of \cref{thm:torn-single-sub} for a formal proof). \end{enumerate}